SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

       }
     }

-When role is assigned to user, suitable audit record is stored with type 'User' and activity 'User updated'.
+When role is assigned to user, suitable audit record is created with type 'User' and activity 'User updated'.

 ### Assign Role to Group